uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 * [drive.py](https://github.com/uv10000/P4/blob/master/drive.py) for driving the car in autonomous mode.
 Nearly unmodified, but I increased the set point for velocity to the max.
 * [model.h5](https://github.com/uv10000/P4/blob/master/model.h5) containing a trained convolution neural network
 * Your are reading [writeup_P4_behavioural_cloning_Ulrich_Voll.md](https://github.com/uv10000/P4/blob/master/writeup_P4_behavioural_cloning_Ulrich_Voll.md) summarizing the results

+For reproducing my results by running model.py, please put the files provided by Udacity (Track 1) on level higher, i.e.

+"ls ../data_provided_by_udacity/"

+should yield:

+ "driving_log.csv  IMG"

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing